 The story of a rich farmer is recorded in the Bible.
 He had a very good year.
-His crops produced well, so well that he did not have room for them.
-So he decided to build bigger buildings to hold his crops and then he decided to celebrate his earthly success by drinking up a storm and engaging in merry making.
-Jesus called the man a "fool" because he thought of profit only in terms of earthly things and fleshly pleasure and did not value things spiritually.
-Rather suddenly on the night of his celebration, he died and in death revealed he had made no profit in the matter of spiritual things.
+His crops produced well.
+So well that he did not have room for them.
+So he decided to build bigger buildings to hold his crops and then he decided to celebrate his earthly success by drinking up a storm and engaging in merry-making.
+Jesus called the man a "fool" because he thought of profit only in terms of earthly things and fleshly pleasure, and did not value things spiritually.
+Rather suddenly on the night of his celebration he died and in death revealed he had made no profit in the matter of spiritual things.

 As missionary C. T. Studd wrote, “Only one life, ‘twill soon be past, Only what’s done for Christ will last.”
 So don’t let the pleasures this world has to offer replace the true meaning of life.
 It all boils down to this: for which world are we living?
 No one has ever possessed all the world, although many people have tried.
 Nimrod tried to possess it.
 Nebuchadnezzar tried.
 Napoleon tried.
 All failed.
-The Antichrist will try to gain the whole world and will, indeed, rule a global empire for a few short, shaky years.
+The Antichrist will try to gain the whole world, and will indeed rule a global empire for a few short, shaky years.
 But then his rickety empire will fall apart under the judgment of God, and he himself, laden down with sins, will be plunged headlong into a lost eternity.

 No earthly gain will compensate for a lost soul.
-There is nothing in this world that can be exchanged for the soul, because the soul is of more value than anything in the world.
+There is nothing in this world that can be exchanged for the soul because the soul is of more value than anything in the world.
 The price of the soul is so great that all the things of the world put together do not equal its value.
-There is not enough money in the world ten times over which can compensate the loss of one’s eternal soul.
+There is not enough money in the world ten times over which can compensate for the loss of one’s eternal soul.
 To live for self and fortune while losing one’s soul is not only foolish, but fatal.

 The greatest danger known to man is the danger of losing one’s soul.
 This is the greatest loss ever to come upon a person.
 Many are bankrupt spiritually because they did not profit spiritually.
-In all their life they paid no attention to the need of profiting spiritually.
-They did not take care of this business, either by choice or by neglect.
+In all their life, they paid no attention to the need of profiting spiritually.
+They did not take care of this business either by choice or by neglect.
 Profiting spiritually is the most important profiting of life.
 You will guarantee a profit when you receive Jesus as Saviour.

-PRAYER: Father, I thank You for sending Jesus, Who shed His blood on the cross, died in my place for my sins, and rose again the third day, that I would have eternal life.
-Help me, to share the Gospel message with others.
+PRAYER: Father, I thank You for sending Jesus, Who shed His blood on the cross, died in my place for my sins, and rose again the third day that I would have eternal life.
+Help me to share the Gospel message with others.
 In Jesus name, AMEN.

 If this post in any way, has blessed you,